Coordinate Linear Variance Reduction for Generalized Linear Programming: Omitted proofs from Section

-For completeness, we first prove the following auxiliary lemma that is subsequently used in the proof of Theorem~\ref{thm:dro-wass}.
-A similar result for the special case of a logistic loss function can be found in \cite{shafieezadeh2015distributionally}.
+We first show the following auxiliary lemma which is used in the proof of Theorem~\ref{thm:dro-wass}.
+A similar result for the special case of a logistic loss function can be found in \cite{shafieezadeh2015distributionally}. \begin{lemma} Let $(\va', b')\in\sR^d\times\{1,-1\}$ be a given pair of data sample and label.
+Then, for every $\lambda>0$, we have